 The QTS numeracy skills test is marked by the computer system you take the exam on.
-At the end of the qts test you will be given a print out of the result.
+At the end of the qts test you will be given a print out of the result by the PSI staff who operate the testing centres.
 Your teacher training provider can access your results and see what score you achieved and a pass on your numeracy skills test will be required to enter the course and to achieve qualifies teacher status.

 What is the pass mark for the qts numeracy test?

 The question many people ask is what is the pass mark for the professional numeracy skills test and the answer is it changes depending on the difficulty of the test.
 From the reports we have had back from students, the average pass mark seems to be around 18.
 Whilst doing the practice numeracy skills tests we advise that you aim to achieve 20 or more to be confident in passing real exam.

 Do you have Numeracy Skills Tutors who can help?

 There are many people who struggle with the numeracy skills test as it is a difficult exam.
 This is why as well as online qts maths tests we also offer numeracy skills tuition to help people prepare and pass.
 Our tutors are not just GCSE Maths tutors, they are experienced numeracy skills test tutors who understand the test format inside out and know how to get people through the exam.